Follow me on Twitter @PFF_Brad

 GMs that like to stand pat:

 - Kevin Colbert, Pittsburgh Steelers (4 Up).
-Last year’s move to No. 10 to take Devin Bush came as a complete shock to me, as the Steelers rarely maneuver around the Draft at all.
+2019’s move to No. 10 to take Devin Bush came as a complete shock, as the Steelers rarely maneuver around the Draft at all.
 They have not traded back so far this decade, and the other three trade-ups occurred in the 3rd Round or later.

 - Mike Brown, Cincinnati Bengals (4 Up, 5 Down).
 The Bengals tend to work with the Draft picks given to them, and are also great at earning compensatory picks.
 It is important to note however, that their Trade-Down moves occur much earlier in the Draft than their Trade-Ups, if they do move at all.

-- Tom Telesco, Los Angeles Chargers (3 Up).
+- Tom Telesco, Los Angeles Chargers (4 Up).
 The Chargers rarely make any Draft trades, preferring instead to sit tight.
-Nevertheless, there is a key detail to these three prior trade-ups for 2020 Draft purposes: all three occurred in the Top 50 picks.
+Nevertheless, there is a key detail to these four prior trade-ups for 2020 Draft purposes: all four occurred in the Top 50 picks.
 The one exception Telesco and the Chargers make to their no-trade approach… when they want to add a premier talent.
-The Chargers have been rumored to be in love with Justin Herbert, dating all the way back to 2019 before he made his decision to return to Oregon.
-Certainly something to keep an eye on with Detroit’s No. 3 pick.
+They moved up to No. 23 in the 2020 Draft to land LB Kenneth Murray, and may be interested in doing the same in 2021 to secure a blue chip left tackle for franchise QB Justin Herbert.

 There is nothing inherently wrong with sticking with what you were given and trusting your Big Board.
 The Cowboys have been very strong drafters for example, but the rest of this list has struggled a bit in the Draft from 2011-2018.
 You don’t want to reach for players, and that seems somewhat unavoidable if you’re unwilling to move up or down.